ReactiveX/RxJava/README.md

 ## Versioning

-Version 2.x has started development.
+Version 2.x has reached Release Candidate 1.

 Version 1.x is now a stable API and will be supported for several years.